wyixin/edx-platform/docs/en_us/course_authors/source/discussions.rst

 Provide guidelines for students
 ========================================

-You can develop a set of best practices for discussion participation and make them avaialbe to students as a course handout file or as a static page.
+You can develop a set of best practices for discussion participation and make them avaialbe to students as a course handout file or as a page.
 These guidelines can define your expectations and optionally introduce features of edX discussions.

 ..
 For a template that you can use to develop your own guidelines, see :ref:`Discussion Forum Guidelines`.